K-Deep Simplex: Deep Manifold Learning via Local Dictionaries

 Figure \ref{fig:concentric_circles_accuracy} shows the results across a range of $m$ and $\delta$.
 Figure \ref{fig:concentric_circles_visualization} shows the accuracy achieved by performing spectral clustering on the corresponding similarity graphs.
-Based on these results, it appears that our clustering algorithm is capable of distinguishing between clusters of arbitrarily small separation $\delta$, provided that the number of atoms is sufficiently large; developing rigorous understanding of the dependence of $m$ on $\delta$ is a topic of ongoing research.
+Based on these results, it appears that our clustering algorithm is capable of distinguishing between clusters of arbitrarily small separation $\delta$, provided that the number of atoms is sufficiently large.